sccnlab/labmanual/README.md

   - contains subfolders for different kinds of scripts, e.g., behav, preproc, helper, model, mvpa, etc
   - the Scripts folder is git-tracked & contains a README.md file that describes as much info as possible about the study

-I encourage you to use an organization scheme like this one.
+Stefano encourage you to use an organization scheme like this one.
 When you archive the dataset, you will be required to format it like this (or something similarly transparent in its organization), so might as well start that way.
 For neuroimaging datasets, you should additionally consult the [BIDS](http://bids.neuroimaging.io/) framework.

 ### Archiving inactive datasets
 Before you leave, or upon completion of a project, you must archive old datasets and back them up.
 We will develop the instructions for this when we reach our first inactive dataset.